 In this sense, the companies are strengthened so that they are efficient and competitive, which subsequently translates into the creation of jobs.

-The program aims to attract all the talents of the European Union and create a climate of collaboration and exchange of experiences and ideas among European scientists and researchers.
+The program aims to attract all the talents from the European Union and create a climate of collaboration and exchange of experiences and ideas among European scientists and researchers.

 TYPES OF SHARES

-The commission establishes a series of types of actions that are financed by this program:
+The European Commission establishes a series of types of different actions types that are financed by this programme: